brentkearney/docker-nginx-letsencrypt-sample/README.md

 NOTE: it would be preferrable to have docker-gen only handle containers with exposed ports (via `-only-exposed` flag in the `entrypoint` script above) but currently that does not work, see e.g. <https://github.com/jwilder/nginx-proxy/issues/438>.

 ### The Let's Encrypt container
 This container also inspects the other containers and acquires Let's Encrypt TLS certificates based on the **LETSENCRYPT_HOST** and **LETSENCRYPT_EMAIL** environment variables.
-At regular intervals it checks and renews certificates as needed.
+At 1-minute intervals it checks and renews certificates as needed.

 Uses the [jrcs/letsencrypt-nginx-proxy-companion](https://hub.docker.com/r/jrcs/letsencrypt-nginx-proxy-companion/) Docker image.